 Decorated veterinarian made Companion of Charles Sturt University

 Douglas Bryden, AM, was made Companion of the University of Charles Sturt University, in recognition of his role in the development of CSU’s veterinary degree.
 Bryden was one of the early consultants called upon to develop the degree program – before most people knew about it.
-As Bryden recalled, it […]
+As Bryden recalled, it was a bit like being […]

 ‘Normal’ feline vomiting – is there such a thing?